What are the best ways to manage gout24 March 2020

 Foods that are high in a substance called purines create high levels of urate when they’re broken down in the body.
-Avoiding foods high in purines will reduce your chances of gout attacks.
-Foods high in purines are:
+It's recommended that you have these foods in moderation to reduce your chances of gout attacks.
+Foods high in purines include:

 Drinking too much alcohol, especially beer and spirits, can increase urate levels and your chances of having a gout attack.
 Guidelines state that adults shouldn’t drink more than 14 units of alcohol a week.

-Studies have shown that skimmed milk and low-fat yogurt can reduce the amount of urate in the body and therefore lower risks of gout attacks.
+Studies have shown that vitamin C, cherries, skimmed milk and low-fat yogurt can reduce the amount of urate in the body and therefore lower risks of gout attacks.